fss-fmi/sugaming/docs/wiki/Developer-Onboarding.md

 yarn install
 ```

+> [!NOTE]
+> On Windows, if you are experiencing `module not found @nrwl\nx-win32-x64-msvc\nx.win32-x64-msvc.node` errors, during the dependencies installation, you can refer to [this comment](https://github.com/lerna/lerna/issues/3612#issuecomment-1495469808) for a solution.

 3. **Get environment files.**

 Make sure to set up `.env` environment files in the working project directory.
-For more information refer to the [Environment Variables](#-environment-variables) section.
+For more information refer to the [Environment Variables section](#-environment-variables).

 4. **Set up local database instance.**

 This can be accomplished in 2 ways:

-- Via Docker
+- **Via Docker**

   If you don't have Docker installed on your machine, follow the instructions listed on the [official Docker documentation](https://docs.docker.com/engine/install/) site.